ctds-usyd/library-webscraping/_episodes/03-visual-scraping.md

 - "Data that is relatively well structured (in a table) is relatively easily to scrape."
 - "More often than not, web scraping tools need to be told what to scrape."
 - "CSS selectors can be used to define what information to scrape, and how to structure it."
+- "CSS selectors in scrapers need to be designed careful, as the selector chosen for one page may not work perfectly on another."
 - "More advanced data cleaning operations are best done in a subsequent step."
 ---